House rentals in Johannesburg

 With the city being such a major cultural hub, there will be something going on no matter when you visit.
 The year kicks off with January’s Johannesburg International Mozart Festival, celebrating the composer’s birthday with a week of symphonic concerts and opera performances.
 In March, Hobby-X draws a wide array of craft and hobby communities.

-What are the top things to do in Johannesburg?
+Top things to do in Johannesburg

 This self-described “lifestyle market to break all markets” is held on the first Sunday of every month in the southwestern suburb of Soweto.
 Hyper-local artisans sell craft beer, organic food and beauty products, and hand-made designer clothes.
 You’ll have your pick of food trucks to choose from before enjoying some live music, a poetry reading, or simply some people watching.

 Melville Koppies Reserve

 With geological findings dating back three billion years, this nature reserve and City Heritage Site is the sole conserved piece of land from before the discovery of gold near here in 1884.
 Hiking through the reserve’s 370 acres of indigenous grasses and wildflowers, you might forget you’re in the heart of one of the biggest cities in the world — until you take in the spectacular panoramic views of Johannesburg from the top of the koppies (small hills).